Disability Resource Center

 - Reduced distraction environment

 - Students are responsible to schedule each and every exam for which they are requesting testing accommodations.
 Neither the DRC nor instructors will assume or anticipate the use of accommodations for any quiz or exam given.

 - Students must notify the DRC Test Facilitator of their intent to schedule an exam either in person, by phone, or email and the accommodations they will be using.

 - Requests for accommodations must be made in a timely manner in order to allow for faculty notification, test delivery, materials to be created in an alternative format (if needed), and to ensure availability of assistive technology.
-The DRC requires a seven (7) day notice be given to set up testing appointments.
-Fourteen (14) days are required for mid-terms and finals due to high demand and space considerations.
+The DRC requires a student contact the Testing Coordinator at least 2 weeks prior to the day of the class is scheduled for the exam.

 - Students will review and sign the Alternative Testing Policy and Procedures prior to using the test center for the first time.

 - Students are responsible to notify the Test Facilitator if a test is cancelled or rescheduled.

 - Students should arrive 5-10 minutes early in order to begin testing on time.